simplySimple-cs16/flutter_projects/projects_readme.txt

     - dart exception handling, try{}, catch(e){} and throw '';
     - ?? in dart i.e Null aware operator
        int x = y ??
 2;
-       if y!=null x=2 else x=2. i.e 2 is the default value for x
+       if y!=null x=y else x=2. i.e 2 is the default value for x
     - we can use await only infront of functions that has Future<> return value
     - while using an api always check the status code first.
 If it is 200 then proceed else print the error statys code.
     - use of dart alias -> 'as' eg.